• About

 Long toilet times and colorectal cancer

-However, there are situations in which people have to spend an unusual amount of time on the toilet.
+However, there are situations in which people have to spend an unusually long time on the toilet.
 Constant difficulty or discomfort when passing stool can be a symptom of gastrointestinal issues, such as irritable bowel syndrome and Crohn’s disease.

 Worsening constipation or a need to sit on the toilet for a long time may also be a sign of cancer.
 “If a growth inside the colon grows big enough, it can block the flow of your stool, which can cause constipation and bleeding,” Uradomo said.